Updated March 6, 2020

 - Studio Store in Hollywood Land

-Your $54 entitles you to a commemorative lanyard that you can wear around the park if you wish.
+Your $56 entitles you to a commemorative lanyard that you can wear around the park if you wish.
 On the lanyard, you’ll find 8 coupons.
-Redeem those coupons at the booths I shared above.
+Redeem those coupons at the booths set up for this fun event.
 They’re good for most dishes and drinks (without alcohol).

 Formerly only available to Annual Passholders, this is a nice perk open to everyone this year.
 Enjoy it!